nielsberglund/nielsblogsource/content/drafts/building-an-event-management-system-with-claude-code-part-8---implementing-import-functions.md

 ```
 {{< gen-cap "Code Snippet 3" "Claude Code Compacting the Conversation" >}}

-You see in *Code Snippet 3* how Claude Code started to read the database schema file to understand the structure of the data we need to import.
+You see in *Code Snippet 3* how Claude Code began reading the database schema file to understand the structure of the data we need to import.
 However, while reading the file, it compacted the conversation to save memory.

 ### Compactation and Retaining Context

 Let's make a slight detour and chat about compactation.

-Compactation is a common behavior in Claude Code when the conversation gets lengthy, and we spoke about it in one of the earlier posts in this series.
-Claude Code did the compactation automatically, and you may think that we have lost the initial prompt and context.
+Compactation is a common behaviour in Claude Code when the conversation gets lengthy, and we spoke about it in one of the earlier posts in this series.
+In our case, Claude Code automatically compacted the data, and we may think we have lost the initial prompt and context.
 However, Claude Code retains the essential context even after compacting, so it still "remembers" what we asked it to do.
-Internally Claude Code does something like this:
+Internally, Claude Code does something like this:

 ```
 This session is being continued from a previous conversation that ran out of context.
 The summary below covers the earlier portion of the conversation.